vanthony715/SMGAN/README.md

 quality metrics are calculated.
 Molecules are produced for qualitative inspection at the very end of this notebook.

 - generation_tuner.ipynb - This notebook takes the model trained with the best found hyperparameters, and performs a search for the best max_len to use during inference.
 It also calculates the viability and quality metrics of the best inference parameters.

+- visualize_network - This network counts the network parameters and shows specific info using torchinfo.
+This is very usefule, since the first network had ~80M trainable parameters for the generator by itself.
+This number has been reduced and is now a tenth of the size.

+- visualize_molecules.ipynb - This is more of a molecule exploration.
+For this dataset, what does a simple molecule look like?
+What about moderately difficult or most difficult?

+- train_tester.ipynb - Is where new models are tested, outside of the original train notebook.
+Use this if you don't know if what you're going to do will work.
+Results are saved in the same folders as the original notebooks paths.

 - external_utils - This folder includes RDKit files that were manually downloaded from https://github.com/rdkit/rdkit/blob/master/Contrib/SA_Score/sascorer.py This code is used to calculate synthesizeability